-In FY 2022/23, EOA developed a LID Monitoring Plan for SMCWPPP that meets MRP 3.0 requirements, including LID TAG recommendations.
-The LID Monitoring Plan was submitted to the Water Board on May 1, 2023, and conditionally approved by the Executive Officer (EO) on August 23, 2023.
+In FY 2022-23, EOA developed a LID Monitoring Plan for SMCWPPP that meets MRP 3.0 requirements, including LID TAG recommendations.
+The LID Monitoring Plan was submitted to the Water Board on May 1, 2023, and was conditionally approved by the Executive Officer (EO) on August 23, 2023.
+A revised LID Monitoring Plan was submitted to the Water Board on October 31, 2024.
 Monitoring is conducted on a water year basis (October 1 through September 30 of the named water year) and began in WY 2024.
-LID Monitoring Status Reports must be submitted annually with the Urban Creeks Monitoring Report (UCMR) on March 31st.
-LID reporting deliverables are included in Subtask SMC617.07.
+LID Monitoring Status Reports must be submitted annually with the annual Urban Creeks Monitoring Reports (UCMRs) on March 31st, which is replaced with a comprehensive Integrated Monitoring Report (IMR) for the March 31, 2026 submittal.
+LID reporting deliverables are included in Subtask SMC717.07.

 LID monitoring methods, the minimum number of water quality sample events, and analytical parameters are listed in MRP 3.0 and were clarified through LID TAG discussions and the EO conditional approval process.
 Flow-weighted (or time-weighted) composite samples of the LID influent and effluent must be collected using automated samplers, and continuous flow must be recorded throughout the wet season.
-All samples must be analyzed for total mercury, total PCBs, total suspended solids (TSS), total petroleum hydrocarbons (TPH), total and dissolved copper, total and dissolved zinc, total hardness, pH, and per and poly-fluoroalkyl substances (PFAS).
-Continuous soil moisture and local rainfall measurements will be collected to help develop a water balance for monitored LID facilities.
-In addition, in WY 2025, infiltration tests will be conducted to inform the water balance.
+All samples must be analyzed for total and dissolved mercury, total PCBs, total suspended solids (TSS), total petroleum hydrocarbons (TPH), total and dissolved copper, total and dissolved zinc, total hardness, pH, and per and poly-fluoroalkyl substances (PFAS).
+Continuous soil saturation and local rainfall measurements will be collected to help develop a water balance for monitored LID facilities.
 To assess O&M, observations of LID facility integrity and function will be recorded.
 In San Mateo County, a total of 25 water quality sample events are required during the permit term with an annual minimum of three events.
 In order to meet these ambitious goals, an average of six sample events must be achieved each year.
-Two LID facilities in the City of Brisbane were instrumented in FY 2023/24 and will each be monitored an average of three events each year to meet the goal.
+Two LID facilities in the City of Brisbane were instrumented in FY 2023-24 and will each be monitored an average of three events each year to meet the goal.
 EOA recommends that SMCWPPP is prepared to monitor each facility during four events each year (if rainfall conditions allow) to "bank" successful sampling events in case a future year does not produce three sampleable storm events.